thehimalayanleo/thehimalayanleo.github.io/index.md

 ## Updates: ##

+* Nov 2020: Our article <em>FedPerf: A Practitioners' Guide to Performance of Federated Learning Algorithms</em>, got accepted to NIPS 2020 Preregistration Workshop.
+We were amongst the 8 papers invited for a contributed talk for the workshop.
+Further open-source updates coming soon!

 * Oct 2020: Submitted research article <em>FedPerf: A Practitioners' Guide to Performance of Federated Learning Algorithms</em> to NIPS 2020 Preregistration Workshop.

 * Aug 2020: Joined SuperPower Team (PIs: Dr. Erin Hennes and Dr. Sean Lane) as a Graduate Research Assistant, designing automated and <em>smart</em> algorithms for parameter space exploration using Machine Learning Techniques.